Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

-Conditional correction are also widely employed in image editing tasks to preserve the background not requiring editing \cite{couairon2023diffedit,patashnik2023localizing, wang2023instructedit, lin2023text, huang2023region}.
-With the provided mask for background in source image, text-based image editing tasks can be viewed as performing image inpainting for the foreground region based on given text prompt.
-However, the provided mask for background is always not available in editing tasks.
-Therefore, a branch of works propose approaches to generate masks or segmentation automatically by inferring the reasonable layout for the user-desired edited image based on the given source image and text prompt.
-Diffedit \cite{couairon2023diffedit} identifies the mask for background by comparing differences in the denoising outputs of noisy source image conditioned on source prompt and target prompt.
-Object-Shape Variation \cite{patashnik2023localizing} segments the provided source image by the aggregating the attention map into clusters corresponding to different semantic segments and identifying the segments with the nouns in the text prompt based on the similarity between the segments and the cross-attention map of noun tokens.
-Besides, a branch of works \cite{wang2023instructedit, lin2023text, huang2023region} employ pre-trained image segmentation modules to automatically generate masks or segmentation according to the structure information in the given source image and text prompt.
+Given a background mask in the source image, text-based image editing can be formulated as an image inpainting task, where the masked foreground region is synthesized based on the provided text prompt.
+However, such foreground or background masks are often unavailable in real-world editing scenarios.
+To address this, a line of work proposes automatic mask or segmentation generation by inferring plausible layouts for the user-desired edited image, conditioned on both the source image and the text prompt.
+DiffEdit \citep{couairon2023diffedit} identifies background masks by comparing the denoising outputs of a noisy source image when conditioned on the source prompt versus the target prompt.
+Object-Shape Variation \citep{patashnik2023localizing} segments the source image by clustering attention maps into semantically coherent regions and aligning them with noun tokens in the prompt based on similarity with their corresponding cross-attention maps.
+Additionally, several approaches \citep{wang2023instructedit, lin2023text, huang2023region} utilize pre-trained image segmentation models to automatically generate masks or segmentations, leveraging the structural information from both the source image and the text prompt.

-CCDF \cite{chung2022come} proposes a general conditional correction formula for constrains in form of general noisy linear inverse problem.
-In practice, the conditional correction operator in \cite{song2021sde, lugmayr2022repaint, choi2021ilvr} can be expressed in the general form provided by CCDF.
+CCDF \citep{chung2022come} proposes a general conditional correction formula for constraints in the form of a general noisy linear inverse problem.
+In practice, the conditional correction operator in \citep{song2021sde, lugmayr2022repaint, choi2021ilvr} can be expressed in the general form provided by CCDF.
 Besides, CCDF provides a theoretical basis for the faithfulness of this corrected sampling trajectory to original sampling process.
 CCDF proves when the linear degradation operator $\boldsymbol{H}$ is a non-expansive mapping, the upper bound of the deviation in final output $\mathbf{x}_0$ will converge to a constant as the total diffusion step $T \rightarrow \infty$.
-MCG \cite{chung2022improving} further performs guidance on conditional correction framework provided by CCDF, which alleviates the deviation from original sampling process caused by conditional correction.
+MCG \citep{chung2022improving} further performs guidance on conditional correction framework provided by CCDF, which alleviates the deviation from original sampling process caused by conditional correction.